-- h) Ability to apply underlying concepts and principles outside the context in which they were first studied, and the application of those principles in a work context; - i) An understanding of the limits of their knowledge, and how this influences analyses and interpretations based on that knowledge in the field of early years care and education and in a work context. - j) Effective communication of information, arguments, and analysis, in a variety of forms, to specialist and non-specialist audiences, and deploy key techniques of the discipline effectively in an early years, inter-agency work context; - k) The development of qualities and transferable skills necessary for employment and progression to other qualifications requiring the exercise of personal responsibility and decision-making; - I) The ability to utilise opportunities for lifelong learning.
+8. Apply underlying concepts and principles outside the context in FDEY1500 0. which they were first studied, and the application of those FDEY2500 principles in a work context.
+9. Understand the limits of their knowledge, and how this FDEY1501 influences analyses and interpretations based on that FDEY2501 knowledge in the field of early years care and education and in a work context.
+10. Communication information, arguments, and analysis, effectively FDEY1503 in a variety of forms, to specialist and non-specialist audiences, FDEY2503 and deploy key techniques of the discipline effectively in an early years, inter-agency work context.
+11. Develop qualities and transferable skills necessary for FDEY2501 employment and progression to other qualifications requiring the FDEY2504 exercise of personal responsibility and decision-making.
+12. Utilise opportunities for lifelong learning.
+FDEY2504 13 Use ICT skills effectively.
+FDEY 1500 FDEY 2500 based learning and directed individual study.
+An important aspect of this course is learning from others, and so there is significant emphasis on working in groups with other students who have different backgrounds and experiences.